ewilansky/devops_demo/NexusAsDockerRegistry.md

    nginx is listening on ports 443 and 18443, both configured as encrypted (SSL) endpoints.
 Port 80 appears in docker ps, but isn't used and doesn't send traffic to Nexus.

-### Second Step: Create Nexus Repositories to Serve as Docker Registries
+### Creating Nexus Repositories to Serve as Docker Registries

 In Nexus, you will create three repositories for the Docker registry: docker (hosted), docker (proxy), and docker (group).
 This follows the guidance provided by Sonatype and aligns the repositories to the nginx reverse proxy.